pseudo-trick/alx-system_engineering-devops/0x00-shell_basics/README.md

 $PWD     - shows about the current working directory
 $ls      - shows about the files on the pwd
 $HOME    - brings to home directory
+$ls -al  - list long format